 Note: The structural break as of Q1 2020 related to the Brexit withdrawal agreement and represented with a dashed line indicates a break in the number of undertakings of the time series and rebalance of the country weights.
 Additionally, adjusted time series for EU27 before Q1 2020 are also disclosed to reflect potential variations driven by the structural break in the sample.

-This Risk Dashboard based on Solvency II data summarises the main risks and vulnerabilities in the European Union insurance sector through a set of risk indicators of the third quarter of 2020 complemented with market data and other available information.
-Solvency II data is based on financial stability and prudential reporting collected from 81 insurance groups and 2463 solo insurance undertakings.
+This Risk Dashboard based on Solvency II data summarises the main risks and vulnerabilities in the European Union insurance sector through a set of risk indicators of the first quarter of 2021 complemented with market data and other available information.
+Solvency II data is based on financial stability and prudential reporting collected from 91 insurance groups and 2227 solo insurance undertakings.

-- Reference date for company data is Q4-2020 for quarterly indicators and 2019-YE for annual indicators.
-The cut-off date for most market indicators is beggining of April 2021.
+- Reference date for company data is Q1-2021 for quarterly indicators and 2020-YE for annual indicators.
+The cut-off date for most market indicators is end June 2021.

 - Risk Levels are based on a 4-level scale from Low (green) to Very high (red).
 Risk trend reports the quarter on quarter variation of the risk based on a 5-level scale from Substantial Decrease to Large Increase.